arpradio/gc-connect/README.md

 ```

-edit the .env with your values (Blockfrost API key, etc)
+edit the .env with your values , then --->

 run dev server